Mellon launches $250M project to remake American monuments

 Farber said the money will be “profoundly” transformative for the organization that’s less than a decade old.

-Alexander said Mellon was drawn to Monument Lab in part because they share a similar perspective about the lack of balance when it comes to who is commemorated in public spaces.
+Alexander said Mellon was drawn to Monument Lab in part because it shares a similar perspective about the lack of balance when it comes to who is commemorated in public spaces.
 They also have a broad interpretation of what a monument can be.

 “What we’re so excited about and why we wanted to work with them is that they, too, have ... a very, very creative and interpretive and broadminded idea of what a memorial, what a monument can be, what different forms it can take,” she said.